mobimeo/fs2-gtfs/site/docs/index.md

 layout: homeFeatures
 features:
   - first: ["GTFS files", "Read/Transform/Write GTFS data from and to a file.", "file"]
-  - third: ["GTFS rule engine", "Write validation and transformation rules for GTFS files.", "rules"]
+  - second: ["GTFS rule engine", "Write validation and transformation rules for GTFS files.", "rules"]
 ---